 The total casualties on our side, were eleven killed, fifty-six wounded, and two missing; the loss of horses was very severe, amounting to sixty-nine killed and wounded.
 No less than 2,000 natives were stated to have perished.§ That evening, the Motee Musjid, or Pearl Mosque, the most graceful building in India, received the sick and wounded.
-Mrs. Raikes and other ladies divided themselves into watches, attending night and day, at stated intervals, for several weeks; and never, during the whole time, was a word uttered by a soldier which could shock the ears of their gentle nurses. || entitled The British Soldier in India (Dalton, 28, Cockspur-street, 1860); especially one regarding Campbell, a private of the 93rd Highlanders, whose attachment to the Coolie who nursed him with The first unwearying care, is touchingly told. thing he did on rising from his sick bed, was to go to the bazaar, purchase materials for a suit of clothes (including a very smart turban) for his friend, and have them made by a native tailor, under his own inspection.
-Then he purchased a pair of white kid gloves, as a Christmas gift for Miss Tucker.
+Mrs. Raikes and other ladies divided themselves into watches, attending night and day, at stated intervals, for several weeks; and never, during the whole time, was a word uttered by a soldier which could shock the ears of their gentle nurses.

 All immediate cause of anxiety regarding Agra being now removed, the column quitted that city on the 15th of October.
 On the 18th, Brigadier Hope Grant, C.B., of H.M.
 9th Lancers, joined the force, and assumed the command.
-A halt was made at Mynpoorie; the abandoned fort blown up; the rajah's property seized; and £25,000, left | in the government treasury when the outbreak took place, were recovered and carried away.
-On the 26th, the troops reached Cawnpoor, and there halted, awaiting the orders of the commander-in-chief.
+A halt was made at Mynpoorie; the abandoned fort blown up; the

 Lieutenant-colonel Greathed's despatch; Agra, Oct.
 13th, 1857 .- London Gazette, Dec.
 15th, 1857.

 Times, December 2nd, 1857.

 Norman's Campaign of the Delhi Army, p.
-63.
+63. S Letter from Agra.-Daily News, Nov.
+30, 1857.